michaeljfalk/mjfTabBar/README.md

 ## mjfTabBar

-Creates a basic tab bar inside the associated div element
+Creates a basic tab bar inside the associated div element.
+You still need to create the body of the tab (the section above the tab) as illustrated in the screenshot which you can change with the selection of each tab.

 ![Screenshot](mjf-tabBar-screenShot.png)